opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

 General overview
 ================

-The proposed model originates from Jeanny Herault at `Gipsa <http://www.gipsa-lab.inpg.fr>`_.
+The proposed model originates from Jeanny Herault's research at `Gipsa <http://www.gipsa-lab.inpg.fr>`_.
 It is involved in image processing applications with `Listic <http://www.listic.univ-savoie.fr>`_ (code maintainer) lab.
+This is not a complete model but it already present interesting properties that can be involved for enhanced image processing experience.
 The model allows the following human retina properties to be used :

-* spectral whithening (mid-frequency details enhancement and low frequency luminance energy reduction)
+* spectral whitening that has 3 important effects: high spatio-temporal frequency signals canceling (noise), mid-frequency details enhancement and low frequency luminance energy reduction.
+This *all in one* property directly allows visual signals cleaning of classical undesired distortions introduced by image sensors and input luminance range.

-* high frequency spatio-temporal noise cancelling (temporal noise and high frequency spatial noise are minimized)
+* local logarithmic luminance compression allows details to be enhanced even in low light conditions.

-* local logarithmic luminance compression allows details to be enhanced even in low light conditions
+* decorrelation of the details information (Parvocellular output channel) and transient information (events, motion made available at the Magnocellular output channel).

 .. image:: images/retina_TreeHdr_small.jpg
    :alt: Illustration of the retina luminance compression effect
    :align: center

 For example in the above figure, a High Dynamic Range image (left) is processed by the retina model (right).
-The left image is coded on more than 8bit/color channel so that displaying this on 8bit format hides many details.
-However, as your retina does, using complementary processing.
-Here, local luminance adaptation, spatio-temporal noise removal and spectral whitening play an important role thus transmitting accurate information on low range data channels.
+The left image is coded on more than 8bit/color channel so that its compression to 8bit image format hides many details.
+However, as your retina does, local luminance adaptation, spatio-temporal noise removal and spectral whitening work together and transmit accurate information on lower range 8bit data channels.

 The retina model output channels
 ================================

 The retina model presents two outputs that benefit from the above cited behaviors.

 * The first one is called the Parvocellular channel.
-It is mainly active in the foveal retina area (high resolution central vision with color sensitive photoreceptors), its aim is to provide accurate color vision for visual details remaining static on the retina.
-On the other hand objects moving on the retina projection are blurried.
+It is mainly active in the foveal retina area (high resolution central vision with color sensitive photo-receptors), its aim is to provide accurate color vision for visual details remaining static on the retina.
+On the other hand objects moving on the retina projection are blurred.

-* The second well known channel is the magnocellular channel.
+* The second well known channel is the Magnocellular channel.
 It is mainly active in the retina peripheral vision and send signals related to change events (motion, transient events, etc.).
-These outing signals also help visual system to focus/center retina on 'transient'/moving areas for more detailled analysis thus improving visual scene context and object classification.
+These outing signals also help visual system to focus/center retina on 'transient'/moving areas for more detailed analysis thus improving visual scene context and object classification.

-**NOTE :** regarding the proposed model, contrary to the real retina, we apply these two channels on the entire input images using the same resoltion.
-This allows enhanced visual details and motion information to be extracted on all the considered images... but remember, that these two channels are complementary, if Magnocellular channel gives strong energy in an area, then, the Parvo channel is certainly blurried there since there is a transient event.
+**NOTE :** regarding the proposed model, contrary to the real retina, we apply these two channels on the entire input images using the same resolution.
+This allows enhanced visual details and motion information to be extracted on all the considered images... but remember, that these two channels are complementary.
+For example, if Magnocellular channel gives strong energy in an area, then, the Parvocellular channel is certainly blurred there since there is a transient event.

 As an illustration, we apply in the following the retina model on a webcam video stream of a dark visual scene.
 In this visual scene, captured in an amphitheater of the university, some students are moving while talking to the teacher.

-In this video sequence, because of the dark ambiance, signal to noise ratio is low and color artifacts are present on visual features edges because of the low quality image capture toolchain.
+In this video sequence, because of the dark ambiance, signal to noise ratio is low and color artifacts are present on visual features edges because of the low quality image capture tool-chain.

 .. image:: images/studentsSample_input.jpg
    :alt: an input video stream extract sample